 What made you decide to start fulltime motorhome living?

-For our 25th wedding anniversary we travelled over to New Zealand for a six-week road-trip, hiring a Swift Bolero motorhome.
+Some years back, we campervanned in New Zealand for a six-week road-trip.
 We had always enjoyed caravanning and owned a motorhome 10 years previously, so we knew we would love it.
 And love it we did – in fact that trip ended up symbolising a massive life-changing event, for which we are forever thankful.

 It gave us a sense of freedom, choice and a bizarre transience that I loved.
 Who would have thought it?
 The introverted corporate girl with her very public job loved uncertainty, movement and adventure.
 My spirit was alive.
 My creativity was alive.
 I was alive for the first time in a very long time.
 So we found the missing piece of our jigsaw – travel.

 Within 2 weeks of coming back from New Zealand and having got ourselves into a bit of a financial maze, Myles suggested that we buy a motorhome and go travelling for a year.
 That would give us a chance to release our capital in Isle of Man and buy our ‘forever home’ in UK with our visionary farm-stead finally coming to fruition.
 Pigs, donkeys and a poly-tunnel.
 I can see it now.

 I battled with my fears, feeling vulnerable at the prospect of having no roots.
 So many ‘What if’ conversations raised their ugly heads and I reeled from courage to fear on a weekly basis.
 It was a chat with mum that shifted my thinking in a heart-beat.

 She admitted her regrets of not travelling more with dad because of her need for security and four walls.
 I could see the sadness in her eyes of not being able to rectify that dream.
 In that moment my fear was pushed aside and courage won the battle.
 That was August 2015 and from that point The Motoroamers were conceived and Scoobie was birthed.